Parkland Responds to Application Initiated by Simpson Oil in the Midst of Ongoing Negotiations

 Parkland will vigorously defend the interests of all shareholders while remaining open to continued negotiations to resolve differences with SOL

 CALGARY, AB, Aug.
-13, 2024 /PRNewswire/ - Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) is surprised and disappointed by the application initiated by Simpson Oil Limited ("SOL") today in the midst of Parkland's ongoing, good faith efforts aimed at resolving its differences with SOL.
+13, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) is surprised and disappointed by the application initiated by Simpson Oil Limited ("SOL") today in the midst of Parkland's ongoing, good faith efforts aimed at resolving its differences with SOL.
 The Company firmly rejects any characterization by SOL that the routine turnover in the management team over the past five years resulted in a material adverse change that would relieve SOL of any of its obligations under the Governance Agreement.
 This desperate legal maneuvering is without precedent.

 "Parkland has worked tirelessly to resolve differences with SOL whose latest actions indicate they are seeking greater influence over our Board than we believe is in the best interests of all our shareholders," said Michael Jennings, Chairman of Parkland's Board of Directors.